 If you love crispy cookies, try my Ginger Lace Cookies.
-For a traditional cookie, try my Chewy Gluten-Free Chocolate Chip Cookies, Gluten-Free Peanut Butter Cookies with Brown Sugar or for something new and different try my Cinnamon Mesquite Cookies.
+For a traditional cookie, try my Chewy Gluten-Free Chocolate Chip Cookies, Gluten-Free Peanut Butter Cookies with Brown Sugar, Gluten-Free and Vegan Coconut Macaroons, or for something new and different try my Cinnamon Mesquite Cookies.

 I was so excited when she shared the recipe with me (without hesitation) so that I could make the conversion to gluten-free.
 With a few small adjustments I was able to replicate Ann’s cookies.
 I am happy to share them with you.

 Oats are definitely a tricky ingredient if you have Celiac disease or are very sensitive to gluten.
 Oats are naturally gluten-free but often get contaminated with wheat during the growing and milling processes.
 I know that many people with Celiac disease completely avoid oats.

 There are a couple of good options for gluten-free oats.
 The first and most important question is, are they CERTIFIED gluten-free?
 This means that a trusted 3rd party tests the product for the presence of gluten.
 The only 2 certified gf brands that I have found in the US are from Thrive Market and Zego.
 Both brands are organic.
 Zego uses purity protocol to assure that the oats are gluten-free in every step from seed to package.
 Their are also higher in protein making them my go-to for oats.